 FACTBOX-Sports events still happening despite coronavirus pandemic

-Sports events around the world that have not been suspended, postponed or canceled due to the coronavirus pandemic:
+Sports events around the world that have not been suspended, postponed or cancelled due to the coronavirus pandemic:

 OLYMPICS * The Olympics from July 24-Aug.
 9 in Tokyo have not been postponed or suspended.